draghuram/kubedr/docs/userguide/source/configuration.rst

 At this time, *Kubedr* will initialize a backup repository at the configured bucket (creating the bucket if necessary).
-To verify that initialization is successful, run the following command and ensure that status is "Completed".
+To verify that initialization is successful, run the following command and ensure that "initStatus" is "Completed".

 .. code-block:: bash

-  $ kubectl -n kubedr-system get pod/<BACKUP_LOCATION_NAME>-init-pod
+  $ kubectl -n kubedr-system get backuplocations <BACKUP_LOCATION_NAME>